-Prerequisites: BIO 201, BIO 202, NRS 205
+Prerequisites: BIO 201, BIO 202 (All with grades of C or higher)

-Corequisite: NRS 225, NRS 230, NRS 262
+Corequisite: NRS 205, NRS 230, NRS 262

 Exploration of fundamental nursing principles that underpin nursing practice.
 Emphasis on the nursing process and its application to holistic nursing care.
 Concepts are integrated throughout classroom, laboratory, clinical, and simulation experiences.